Stremio/stremio-express-static-addon/README.md

 ## Running Express Example

 ```
-npm i
+npm install
 npm start
 ```

-Then use the URL that is printed as the [Repository Add-on URL]()
+Then use the URL that is printed as the [Repository Add-on URL](https://github.com/Stremio/stremio-express-addon-example#dont-know-where-to-add-the-add-on-repository-url)

 ## Understanding Express Add-on